 Summer is not a vacation for the librarians at the Ross-Blakley Law Library.
-The end of spring semester only renews our focus on research and study services.
-Meet with a Librarian to get professional, expert advice from JD holding research experts on the following:
+The end of the spring semester only renews our focus on research and study services.
+Meet with a Law Librarian to get professional, expert advice from JD-holding research experts on the following:

 Summer classes and bar exam prep

 - Study aids for upper-level classes.
 Hornbooks, flashcards, flowcharts, and practice questions aren’t just for 1Ls and bar preppers.
 Our resources can help you stay on top of your reading for courses such as intellectual property, family law, criminal procedure, and evidence.

 - Study aids for the bar exam.
 We have been through the grind of bar prep and can identify a bevy of resources you can use to make sure the bar is a once-in-a-lifetime experience that you’ll never have to repeat.

 - Research for seminar papers, journal notes, and graduate writing requirements.
 Summer classes are in session, and we are hard at work compiling resources for researchers in our seminar research guides.
 We are happy to meet with you one on one to discuss your particular project and provide expert guidance to efficiently use library resources and find all of the resources you will need.

 Summer employment and externships

 - Summer job/externship research project assistance.
 Our work is not done when classes are dismissed.
 We can meet with you to discuss non-confidential questions related to your internship, externship, or clerkship.